 Superfluid is a vegan beauty brand designed for anyone to use.
 Like Superfluid’s mission, its footer is basic but also redefines what basic means.
 Superfluid’s footer contains the information you expect — a well-organized menu of help articles, legal info, and social media accounts to follow, an email sign-up form, logo, and copyright info — but not in the way you might expect it.

-First, the email sign-up form uses all caps, like the logo, and provides an animated discount offer below it.
 The logo is enormous compared to the other text in the footer.
-Beneath the footer, you see icons representing its brand values — humane, vegan, and inclusive — to the left.
-To the right, is a traditional copyright notice as well as the accepted payment methods.
+Beneath the footer, you see icons representing its value propositions — cruelty free, vegan, easy to use, no mineral oils.
+Below that is a traditional copyright notice as well as the accepted payment methods.
 In short, this footer provides important information to address any questions that either potential or existing customers might have in a bold but clean way.

 Spline Group is a mechanical and electrical engineering firm that values effective communication and simplicity.